AnishaLamichhane/InstaFilter/README.md

 # InstaFilter
-This project contains my personal solution to the project13 Challenges of HackingWithSwift.
+This project is the sample app that helps you to add the cool instagram filters to your pictures.

 #Challenges:
 1. Try making the Save button show an error if there was no image in the image view.